Post

 Symptom

-After adding the Busuanzi script, the GitHub Actions deployment workflow failed:
+After adding the Busuanzi script, the GitHub Actions deployment workflow failed.
+HTML-Proofer reported two distinct problems:

 1